Building the Strongback and Hoop House

 Nichiko is double ended, the stern is pointed as the bow is.
 Above a couple of photos, awkward looking, the stern knee above.
 More epoxy and long screws, six, if I remember correctly.

 October 2012, been working on this for a month.
 Part time.
-Once the framework of bulkheads, longitudinals and inner stem and stern are all joined, the topsides can be attached to this framework.
-The topsides are half inch plywood, screwed and epoxied to the chine logs and sheer clamps, and scarfed one to the next, eight foot pieces, one after the other.
-Above is a photo of two scarfed half-inch marine plywood 4 x 8 sheets, ready to glue to the frame, from sheer clamps to chines.
-Many ways to skin a cat, I used a Makita 8 inch sander with 36 or 40 grit to finish this after getting it tapered roughly planing with a power plane.
+Once the framework was assembled, the topsides go on.
+They are simply pieces of half inch marine plywood (five-ply), screwed and epoxied to the chine logs where the sides and bottom meet and sheer clamps where the sides meet the deck, and scarfed one to the next, eight-foot pieces, one after the other.
+Below are photos of three 4 x 8 sheets, the ends being prepared to meet each other when attached to the frame, from sheer clamps to chines.
+I used a Makita 8 inch sander with 36 or 40 grit to finish the edges after tapering them roughly with a power plane.
 The joint lines of the layers of plywood are a great help in judging how much to take off so as to have an even taper.

 You can see the outside 2×4 “clamp” which is screwed (with 4 inch deck screws) to an interior one, pulling the two scarfed pieces of plywood together very tightly.